Article Collection

 -

-There is internal buffering, which is most visible at time at first connection and/or reconnection
+There is internal buffering, which is most visible at the time of first connection and/or at reconnection

 -